j-richey/ounce-of-rust-design-doc/README.md

 # Ounce of Rust Project Manual
 This repository contains the Ounce of Rust project manual.
-This document describes in detail the objectives requirements, and design considerations of t he project.
+This document describes in detail the objectives requirements, and design considerations of the project.
 Anyone who is involved with this project is encouraged to read this manual and keep a copy handy while they are working on the project.

 The latest version is hosted here: